richardhenyash/artofnht/README.md

 Further wireframes were then developed showing the Home, Gallery and About pages as viewed on Desktop, Tablet and Mobile devices [Responsive Design Wireframes](./assets/wireframes/rev1).

 ### Design Choices

 #### Fonts
+Varela Round has been chosen as the main font for the navigation menu, buttons, about text and copyright notice.
+The font has a clean, modern feel and has a soft rounded feel which ties in well with comic art.

 #### Colours
+The colour pallete has been chosen based on the red of the Art Of NHT logo supplied by the client (#C93C1C).
+Complementary colours have been chosen.